Brotherly derby

-Brotherly derby (Derbi vëllazëror), also known as the Brotherly (Vëllazërorja) is the name given in football to any match between the men's national senior football team of Albania and Kosovo.
+Brotherly derby (Derbi vëllazëror), also known as the Brotherly (Vëllazërorja) is the name given in football to any match between the men's national senior football teams of Albania and Kosovo.

 History

 First match

 The first match between these two teams took place on 29 November 1942.
 It was a friendly match as part of the celebrations for the thirtieth anniversary of the independence of Albania.
 The match ended with a 2–0 win for Tirana, and the starting line-ups of that match was:

 Second match

 50 years after the first match, the newly separated Football Federation of Kosovo from Football Association of Yugoslavia signed a cooperation protocol with the Albanian Football Association and in the framework of this protocol it was decided to play on 14 February a friendly match between these two national teams, and this match ended with a 3–1 win for Albania.
 The starting line-ups of that match was: